seeQuayah/MachineLearningEkip/ex05/README.md

 We see that there are a few extreme outliers in the sample, particularly for the energy-kcal_100g and sodium_100g variables.

-In order to get rid we need to find wich z-score is the best for each variable.
+In order to get rid of these we will use IQR

 After some try here is the result: